Encoding Complexity of Network Coding with Two Simple Multicast Sessions: Introduction

-In this paper, we consider the encoding complexity for two simple multicast network coding problem (2-SMNC), where two unite rate messages are send from two sources and required by two sets of sinks respectively.
+In this paper, we consider the encoding complexity of networks with two unit-rate multicast sessions (2-URMS), where two message symbols are generated by two sources and are demanded by two sets of sinks respectively.
 If the two sink sets are identical, it is a multicast network coding problem, of which the solvability can be characterized by the well-known max-flow condition and its encoding complexity has been discussed as mentioned above.
 However, in the case the two sink sets are distinctly different, the situation becomes complicated.
-The recent work of C. C. Wang and N. B. Shroff \cite{Wang107} investigated this problem and showed that the solvability of the 2-SMNC problem can be characterized by \emph{paths with controlled edge-overlap} condition under the assumption of sufficient large encoding fields.
-They also proved that to decide the solvability of a 2-SMNC networks is polynomial time complexity and linear network codes are sufficient to achieve a solution.
-However, they did not consider the other issues of the encoding complexity.
+The recent work of Wang and Shroff \cite{Wang110} showed that the solvability of the 2-URMS problem can be characterized by \emph{paths with controlled edge-overlap} condition under the assumption of sufficiently large encoding fields.
+They also proved that deciding the solvability of a 2-URMS network is polynomial time complexity and linear network codes are sufficient to achieve a solution.
+In addition, there are also some works that considering different scenarios, e.g., the 2-unicast setting, for which the reader can refer to \cite{Wang11}, \cite{Shomorony11}, \cite{Kamath11}, \cite{Cai11}.